 PAWS (People & Animal Welfare Society Inc) is a non-profit organisation promoting community welfare through Ahimsa (non-violence) and is largely staffed by volunteers.

-PAWS People & Animal Welfare Society was created in the year 2000 and incorporated in the year 2004.
-PAWS is essentially a community group attracting mostly vegan/vegetarian members, supporters and volunteers who feel inspired by the goals and purposes of the society.
-PAWS represents the culture of non-violence and PAWS members try to exemplify this principle in their day-to-day lives.
-Anyone who comes in contact with PAWS has the opportunity to become more aware of the value animal welfare holds for human society and how a meat-free diet is the best choice to alleviate animal suffering, help to protect the environment, and bring goodness to people.
+PAWS People & Animal Welfare Society was formed in the year 2000 and incorporated in the year 2004.
+PAWS is essentially a community group attracting members, supporters and volunteers who feel inspired by the goals and purposes of the society.
+PAWS represents the culture of non-violence and PAWS members try to exemplify this principle in their day to day lives.
+Anyone who comes in contact with PAWS has the opportunity to become more aware of the value animal welfare holds for human society and how a meat free diet is the best choice to alleviate animal suffering, help to protect the environment, and to bring goodness to people.